grafana/grizzly/docs/content/authentication.md

 | `CORTEX_ADDRESS` | URL for Grafana Cloud Prometheus instance | true |
 | `CORTEX_TENANT_ID` | Tenant ID for your Grafana Cloud Prometheus account | true |
 | `CORTEX_API_KEY` | Authentication token/api key | true |

+Note, this will also work with other Cortex installations, alongside Grafana Cloud Prometheus.

 ## Grafana Synthetic Monitoring
 To interact with Grafana Synthetic Monitoring, you must have these environment variable set: